Hoka One One Odyssey 2 Review Facts

 The Hoka One One Odyssey 2's oversized platformed midsole looks as if it brings runners high off the ground but with no drop to be seen.
 Instead, the wearer's foot sits inside the Active Foot Frame and is not as high off the ground as one might suspect.
 The shoe's offset is about 5mm.
 It's a fairly low drop and paired with the rocker design of the shoe promotes a natural foot strike.
 Some runners commented that they would have preferred a zero drop fit but the curved construction of the shoe still allows for a comfortable toe-off regardless.

 Good ground feel

-You can run for miles in the Hoka One One Odyssey 2 and feel protected the whole way through without feeling like a brick is hanging off your foot.
+The Hoka One One Odyssey 2 should leave you well-protected and comfortable even on long runs.
+You won't feel like a brick is hanging off your foot.
 The shoe is maximalist in design with its thick EVA foam midsole, but it still manages to be fairly lightweight.
 Runners can use the shoe for racing, speedwork, fartleks and they can also take the Odyssey 2 out for long Sunday runs.
 The shoe also provides great ground-feel despite its thick midsole.
 It's a bit stiff underfoot, but the rocker-like design allows for efficient and comfortable movement.
 It's a bit pricey so if you're trying out this type of maximalist shoe

 for the first time, make sure you're able to get a trial period.
 If you feel comfortable in the shoe, the price is well worth the mileage and versatility you'll get out of it.